How to Choose an International Moving Company

 If you are moving at the request of a company you work for, you might have a little bit more of a network to rely upon.
 Some companies regularly send employees to their overseas offices; some even have apartments that you can inherit from others who are leaving them.

 However, even in most of these companies, the employee is usually requested to make his own arrangements so that he can decide if it makes more sense to send his personal belongings or to buy things new in his new home.
 Because of the current tax regulations in the USA, it usually makes more sense for you to send your belongings, as stipends from your employer are fully taxed as regular income.

 Make sure that you choose a company experienced in sending residential cargo to your destination country.
-With rules, regulations and laws changing from territory to territory, it is imperative that you work with a company that has both professional moving and logistics teams in the United States, and a reliable, regular partner in your destination country.
-An international shipping company needs to be able to give clear answers to its clients.
+With rules, regulations, and laws changing from territory to territory, you must work with a company with professional moving and logistics teams in the United States and a reliable, regular partner in your destination country.

 - How experienced is the company in international moves?